AdiDoesStuff/StudentHelper/README.md

 ---

 ## 🛡️ Privacy & Performance
 AEGIS-MIND prioritizes privacy and efficiency.
 All document processing, topic classification, and embedding storage occur **locally**.
-Cloud AI is utilized strictly for high-reasoning tasks like question generation, ensuring minimal token usage and maximum data control.
+Cloud AI (Google Gemini or Groq/Llama) is utilized strictly for high-reasoning tasks like question generation, ensuring minimal token usage and maximum data control.
+The platform now supports an **AI Addon** feature, allowing users to toggle between providers for their test generation.